History of American football in Norway

+Norwegian American Football Federation

-In 1983, the Norwegian American Football Federation (NAFF) was founded, and played its first international game in Stockholm, Sweden, and won 38–0.
+In 1983, the Norwegian American Football Federation (NAFF), or Norges Amerikanske Fotboll Forbund (NAFF) in Norwegian, was founded, fielding the Norwegian national American football team.
+The Norwegian national teamplayed its first international game in Stockholm, Sweden, and won 38–0.
 An article of the game appeared in the Norway's second largest newspaper Dagbladet, on January 28, 1985.
-In Stockholm, Sweden, again, for the first Scandinavian Cup in American football, to be played by Sweden, Finland' and Norway, NAFF became the champion.
+For the first American football Scandinavian Cup in Stockholm, to be played between Sweden, Finland, and Norway, Norway became the champion.
 An article on the Cup appeared in SAGA, Norway's English-language newspaper, on September 19, 1985.

-Challenging the Coventry Bears American Football Club in England, on May 9, 1986, NAFF became victorious.
+On May 9, 1986, the Norwegian national team played and defeated the Coventry Bears American Football Club of the British American Football League (BAFL) in England.

-The Norwegians tasted football defeat for the first time when St. Olaf College from Minnesota was invited to Oslo during 1986, and the final score was 65–0.
+The Norwegian national team lost for the first time when St. Olaf College from Minnesota was invited to Oslo in 1986, St. Olaf shutting out Norway 65–0.

-The football players from Norway traveled to Minnesota to play St. Olaf College again.
-NAFF lost again 65–0, the college boys intentionally decided not to run up the score on their visitors.
+The Norwegian national team traveled to Minnesota to play St. Olaf College again.
+Like their first game, Norway lost 65–0; the St. Olaf players intentionally decided not to run up the score on their visitors.
 An article of the game appeared in the local newspaper called The News, Northfield, Minnesota, on July 21, 1988.

-St. Olaf College arranged for NAFF players to visit the Minnesota Vikings training camp and to socialize with the professional players of American football.
+St. Olaf College arranged for the Norwegian players to visit the Minnesota Vikings training camp and to socialize with the professional players of American football.

+NAIF

+In 2010, the NAFF merged with multiple federations to form the Norwegian Federation of American Sports aka the Norges Amerikanske Idretters Forbund (NAIF).
+The NAIF governs American football, flag football, cheerleading, lacrosse, and disc sports in Norway.
+It is also a member of the Norwegian Olympic Committee.

+League competitions

+Currently, men's senior competitions for American football in Norway are divided into three levels: